 Are You Effective and at Your Best?

 Some leaders fail to acknowledge their uniqueness– what fit others may not suit them vice versa, which makes it hard for them to maximize their effectiveness in work and life.
-Also, “Be Your Best” is not only leaders’ leadership style and skills but also their physical and mental performance.
+Also, “Be Your Best” is not only leaders’ leadership style and skills but also their physical and mental health and balanced personal life.
 Motivation or Will alone does not have unlimited power.
 The CEO with low energy is a good example.
 Unless we can see the whole picture, more “intractable issues” will emerge, waste time and money, and kill dreams.

 The above are 6 common development needs that stop leaders from reaching level 5.
 The good news is that solutions are available.
-To build Level 5 leader, develop level 5 leadership style or be an exceptional CEO, you need not only vital elements, but EVERY element, depending on your position, industry, and environment, because all aspects of your 6Q system are integrated.
+To build Level 5 leader, develop level 5 leadership style or be an exceptional CEO, you need not only vital elements, but EVERY element because all aspects of your 6Q system are integrated.
 It just takes one item to slow down or break the whole system function.
+Of course, different individual,position, industry, and environment require differently.

 Not every leader has what he or she should.”
 However, today is NOT tomorrow.
-Issues at the top are often complex and involve all 6Qs.
-IQ, EQ and behavior tools alone can make complex “intractable.”
-Through the 6Q Approach, we can locate the development needs and make learning easy and fast; therefore, we often can save 50% of the time and find efficient solutions to many “intractable issues.”
+Issues at the top are often complex and involve more than IQ, EQ and behavior tools.
+Through the 6Q Approach, we can locate the “missing software” and make learning easy and fast; therefore, we often can begin to see result in weeks or days instead of years or months and find efficient solutions to many “intractable issues.”
 “Can He Handle the Job?” is a typical example.

 2018 is coming.
 Do you want to achieve more in 2018?
 Do you have the right tools?
 Self-discovery is necessary but not always efficient.
 Do we have any seats left?
 Check it out.